A new National Disability Strategy – Stage 2 consultations

 Stage 2 Consultations

-The Department of Social Services is now undertaking the second stage of consultations on the new Strategy.
+In 2020 the Department of Social Services undertook the second stage of consultations on the new Strategy.

 - the vision, outcome areas and guiding principles for the new Strategy